 The state requires proof of coverage but allows flexibility in how much coverage you have.

-General liability insurance becomes essential for practical business reasons.
+Comprehensive business insurance in Kansas includes general liability insurance, which becomes essential for practical reasons.
 Most commercial property owners demand proof of coverage before approving lease agreements.

 Additionally, valid insurance certificates are often required before awarding contracts to service providers.